-PROFESSIONAL TRAINING AID
+V. PROFESSIONAL TRAINING AID

 Persons faced with a sensory impairment (sight or hearing) may request an allowance to cover the costs relating to human aid needed during continuous vocational training and legal or regulatory promotion or career exams.
-The costs for this aid are covered by the Ministry of Family Affairs, Integration and the Greater Region and includes human aid as well as material or logistic support .
+The costs for this aid are covered by the Ministry of Family Affairs, Solidarity, Living Together and Reception of Refugees and includes human aid as well as material or logistic support 39.

-The aid is addressed to beneficiaries of individualised training leave 42 (congé individuel de formation).
+The aid is addressed to beneficiaries of individualised training leave 40 (congé individuel de formation).